Table of Contents

 • Responsible for managing office running Microsoft 11 and MacOS 14, running Microsoft Office and bespoke software packages

-• Led IT department and a team of 15 personnel (93% retention rate), driving key IT initiatives and projects
+• Led IT department and a team of 15 personnel (93% retention), driving key IT initiatives

-• Replaced old LAN system with wireless communication system, boosting office productivity by 12%
+• Replaced old LAN system with wireless communication system, coming in 5% under budget for the project

 • Implemented Amazon AWS for GDPR compliance and cost control